Product Formulas for Periods of CM Abelian Varieties and the Function Field Analog: Cohomology

 \subsection{De Rham Cohomology}

-We will now explain the construction of the Dolbeault complex associated with $X$ which is an analogue of the de Rham complex for complex manifolds.
+We will now explain the construction of the Dolbeault complex associated with $X$ which is an analog of the de Rham complex for complex manifolds.
 Let $X$ be an abelian variety over $\BC$.

 Let $ \sC^n =\DS \oplus_{p+q= r}\sC^{p,q}$ be the sheaf of $C^\infty$ complex valued differential $n$-forms, where $\sC^{p,q}$ is the sheaf of $C^\infty$ complex valued differential forms of type $(p,q)$.
 In terms of local coordinates, let $(z_1,\cdots, z_g)$ be a holomorphic coordinate system.
 First we decompose the complex coordinates into their real and imaginary parts: $z_j=x_j+iy_j$ for each $j$.
 Letting $\displaystyle dz_{j}=dx_{j}+idy_{j}, \ d{\bar {z}}_{j}=dx_{j}-idy_{j}, $ one sees that any differential $1$-form with complex coefficients can be written uniquely as a sum